rajinder-yadav/dm-css/README.md

 The font weight will depend on the font being used.
 It is used to determine the thickness of the displayed character.

-The weight range is from 100 to 900, and increases thickness (thin to bolder).
+The weight range is from 100 to 900, and increases thickness (thin to think).
 Not all values maybe be valid, as it depends on the font set being used.

 __Note__: Values increment by 100.